yugur/yugur.github.io/README.md

 ### Source

-The source code for the web app, RESTful API, Chinese Segmenter and information such as licensing, installation instructions and changelogs can be found on [GitHub](https://github.com/yugur).
+The source code for the Web App, RESTful API, Chinese Segmenter and information such as licensing, installation instructions and changelogs can be found on [GitHub](https://github.com/yugur).

 ### Tracking & other

 Project development was tracked through a publicly accessible [Trello board](https://trello.com/b/jMzGDNag/yugur-dictionary-app).
 Note that while the Trello board is still available for reference of who did what, the [Wiki](https://www.notion.so/yugur/Yugur-Dictionary-dc2b5c1dacc0431886fedb1b6803836a) contains a more succinct view of the project and its user stories.

-At this stage most documents of importance are included in the [Wiki](https://www.notion.so/yugur/Yugur-Dictionary-dc2b5c1dacc0431886fedb1b6803836a) however other artefacts such as meeting minutes are still located [here](https://drive.google.com/open?id=0ByT4L7eSmJWtZXIwQV8xX2U2VFU).
+The Google Drive does not contain any new documents since the last audit, however it is included for completeness [here](https://drive.google.com/open?id=0ByT4L7eSmJWtZXIwQV8xX2U2VFU).

 ## Demonstration